prasenforu/openshift-origin-aws/TIPS.md

+# How to push docker images to openshift internal registry and create application from it.

 *  Grab the Cluster IP Address of internal docker registry
 *  tag the local image to internal docker registry
 *  grab the auth token and login to inter docker registry